Python for Formula Authors

 rm -rf venv

-Homebrew provides helper methods for instantiating and populating virtualenvs.
+Homebrew provides helper methods for instantiating and populating virtual environments.
 You can use them by putting include Language::Python::Virtualenv at the top of the Formula class definition.

 For most applications, all you will need to write is: